Discover the Flavours of the Boyne Valley- Kells Itinerary

 Previous to that, Kells was central to the story of the pre-Olympic Games of Ireland – the Tailteann Games -in legend dated to 1897 B.C. – and possibly a contributor to the Ancient Olympic Games in Greece.
 Along with all this fascinating history you will also find a vibrant food scene in Kells with lots to experience and discover.

 Kells makes an ideal destination for a weekend getaway as each Saturday Sheridan’s Cheesemongers host a Farmer’s Market in their Headquarters down the road from Kells.
-A lovely way to spend a Saturday morning- trying cheeses from around the country by shop manager Franck and his knowledgeable team.
+A lovely way to spend a Saturday morning- trying cheeses from around the country and further afield.
 You can also sit back and enjoy a freshly brewed coffee and a slice of homemade cake.

 After a visit to Sheridans you could head over to Killua Castle a historic castle in the most romantic demesne in Ireland, with links to Sir Walter Raleigh and Lawrence of Arabia.
 Walk the grounds which is home to the Killua Castle Venison and see the house which dates back to the mid-1780s.
-Guided tours also available.
+The grounds are generally open on Saturday and you can book in for a tour on their website.

 If you want to stretch your legs and work up an appetite for dinner head for the unique Girley Bog.
 Girley Bog Eco Walk is a 3.5 miles/ 5.6 km waymarked National Loop.
 It covers varying landscape of forest and bogland.
 The terrain is flat and uneven and walking boots are recommended.
 The first section of this looped walk takes you through a tranquil Coillte forest, where there is a coniferous forestry plantation located on high bog.